Swifter1243/BeatCraft/README.md

 This is quite an insane undertaking so wish me luck o7

 If you'd like to try out what I have at any point, clone the repo and run the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/download/?section=windows) (scroll down to get community edition, which is free)

+# WHY DON'T YOU MAKE IT FOR FORGE TOO, ARE YOU A FUCKING *PUSSY*?

+ion wanna